pmean/build-website/text/01/descriptive-01.md

 ![](../../../web/images/01/descriptive-0106.gif)
 height="256"}

-The mother\'s age is an important factor in any breast feeding study.
+The mother's age is an important factor in any breast feeding study.
 Here is a boxplot comparing ages in the two feeding groups.

 ![](../../../web/images/01/descriptive-0107.gif)